 A common and serious medical illness that negatively affects how you feel, the way you think and how you act, often leading to emotional and physical problems at school, work, and home.

-Brain parts affected by depression include: amygdala, hippocampus, and the dorsomedial thalamus.
+The parts of the brain affected by depression include: amygdala, hippocampus, and the dorsomedial thalamus.

 Risk factors of depression include: